emarun/Python_Simple_File_Sorter/README.md

-# Python Simple File classifier
+# Python Simple File Classifier

 ## :recycle: Classify files in a folder based on file extension.